A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: LVE maps' dipole estimation with simple and inverse variance weighting schemes

 \section{LVE maps' dipole estimation with simple and inverse variance weighting schemes}

 Here we dwell on few details regarding estimation of dipole underlying normalized local variance maps that were commented about in earlier works, though not explicitly demonstrated.

 We use the \verb+remove_dipole+ functionality of \healpix\ as it is to estimate dipole from normalized LVE maps from data or simulations which we call as \emph{simple fit}.
-When using a mask, depending on the number of pixels available at a specific location at which disc centers are defined to compute local variances, the variance of local variances computed will differ.
-Further the variances themselves follow a $\chi^2$ distribution as the CMB temperature anisotropies are expectantly Gaussian random fluctuations on sky.
+When using a mask, depending on the number of pixels available at a specific location at which disc centers are defined to compute local variances, the local variances computed will differ.
+Further the variances themselves follow a $\chi^2$ distribution as the CMB temperature anisotropies are expectantly Gaussian random fluctuations on the sky.
 Thus the variance of individual pixels in an LVE map differs.
 Therefore we would get a better fit for the dipole, if we employ a weighted fit to estimate the dipole from normalized LVE maps.
 For this \emph{inverse variance weighted fit}, we use the same \healpix's \verb+remove_dipole+ function but will now make use of the inverse of the diagonal elements of the corresponding covariance matrix per Eq.~(\ref{eq:cov-mat}) as weights to get dipole estimates.

-In Section~\ref{sec:vald}, we have already shown the covariance matrices and the corresponding correlation matrices that highlights the need for a weighted fitting using the diagonal elements of the covariance matrix for a particular choice of disc radii.
-We have also shown that using different \nside\ for deriving LVE maps for different choices of disc radii, there will be minimum to no correlations between LVE map pixels.
-With this in mind, we do the inverse variance fitting of LVE maps to estimate the underlying dipole using the diagonal elements of covariance matrix corresponding to that choice of disc radius `$r$' and \nside.
-We also do that same for the fixed \nside=16 case in our comparison that follows.
+In Sec.~\ref{sec:vald}, we have already shown the covariance matrices and the corresponding correlation matrices that highlights the need for a weighted fitting using the diagonal elements of the covariance matrix for a particular choice of disc radius (in Fig.~[\ref{fig:cov-corr-matrix}]).
+We have also shown that using different \nside\ for deriving LVE maps for different choices of disc sizes, there will be minimum to no correlations between pixels of an LVE map.
+We also do the same for the fixed \nside=16 case in our comparison that follows.